surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

   - **Hover** - See the slider's current value without clicking on it

 Other than sliders, some of Surge XT's parameters are also displayed as number and value fields, buttons and button rows.

+## Undo and Redo

+Below the [Patch Browser](#patch-browser), you will find curved arrow buttons just to the left of the **Save** button.
+Clicking on these will allow you to undo and redo the latest changes.
+You can also use keyboard shortcuts (by default, Ctrl+Z and Ctrl+Y) to undo and redo respectively.

 ### Parameter Context Menu